shivsurya/EEG-eyetracking-page-turner/README.md

 The original project was implemented in Embedded C. We created a simpler version on Arduino platform so that others can use that as a starting point of work if interested.

+My role in the project were:
+-> Development of initial concept with Prof.Dinesh M.N(http://www.rvce.edu.in/eee_dinesh.php)
+-> Designed and built complete mechanical structure of the robotic page turner.
+-> Signal Conditioning
+-> Micro-controller coding.

 The repository includes the following:
 1)Project Report
 2)Demonstration video
 3)Arduino source code

 For any details, contact Shiv Surya- shiv.surya314@gmail.com